mathspp/mathspp/pages/02.blog/01.pydonts/describing-descriptors/item.md

 However, descriptors give you _more_ freedom because you implement a descriptor as a class.
 This is different from properties that are usually implemented via their getter, setter, and deleter methods.

+Later, you will understand that descriptors give you more freedom because properties _are_ a specific descriptor.
+In a way, properties provide a type of descriptor blueprint for you to fill in, saving you some work.

 By using a class, we can write a single descriptor that we can use for the attributes `r`, `g`, and `b` of the class `Colour`.
 Let us see how.